chuka00/NewAtmApp/README.md

 4. Select the type of transaction you want to perform: withdrawal, transfer, or deposit.
 5 Follow the prompts to complete the transaction.

+It is important to note that this project is incomplete and requires more testing, updates and refactoring.
+All kinds of help is highly welcomed!